 ONLY distributed at the official prize giving!
 Participants who are not present at the prize giving have no claim to their prize money.
 There is no right of appeal.

-Anyone who abandons the race is to stop at the next route post/medical station and hand in their start number there.
+Anyone who abandons the race is to report to the nearest route post/medical service.

 The Medium and Hard routes require several hours of endurance and proceed up to an altitude of over 2978 above sea level, which is a special challenge to participants’ abilities.
 Only a runner who is completely physically fit and in good healthy can meet these requirements.
 Acclimatisation of at least 3 days prior to the run at a suitable altitude setting is recommended.

 Walking poles are only permitted in the Nordic Walking class on the Small route.